 11. My follow-up med check appointments are brief.
 How can I make the most of them?

-12. I have disability paperwork I need completed.
+12. I have disability paperwork that I need to have completed.
 How will that be handled?

 Established patients: MABH providers will complete disability paperwork for established patients.
-You should start the paperwork process with your therapist.
-If additional information is needed from the prescriber, patients should schedule a specific appointment for paperwork completion with their prescriber and alert the scheduler of this need.
+You should start the paperwork process with your therapist as soon as possible.
+If additional information is needed from the prescriber, patients should schedule a specific appointment for paperwork completion with their prescriber and alert the scheduler to this need.
 In addition, patients should make sure to bring all required forms with them to the visit.
-Please be advised that other concerns may not necessarily be addressed during the visit depending on length and complexity of the paperwork.
+Please be advised that other concerns may not necessarily be addressed during the visit, depending on the length and complexity of the paperwork.
 You may also choose to pay for the provider to complete the paperwork outside of a visit time.
 Fees for this are described in your new patient paperwork.

-13. I lost my prescription or my prescription was stolen.
+13. I lost or had my prescription stolen.
 What should I do?